-Bit No. Mnemonic R/W Description <0> 2.5V Read-only A 1 indicates that the 2.5 V high or low limit has been exceeded.
-This bit is cleared on a read of the status register only if the error condition has subsided. <1> RES Read-only Reserved for future use. <2> V {CC} Read-only A 1 indicates that the V{CC} high or low limit has been exceeded.
-This bit is cleared on a read of the status register only if the error condition has subsided. <3> RES Read-only Reserved for future use. <4> R1T Read-only A 1 indicates that the Remote 1 low or high temperature limit has been exceeded.
-This bit is cleared on a read of the status register only if the error condition has subsided. <5> LT Read-only A 1 indicates the local low or high temperature limit has been exceeded.
-This bit is cleared on a read of the Status Register only if the error condition has subsided. <6> R2T Read-only A 1 indicates that the Remote 2 low or high temperature limit has been exceeded.
+Bit Name R/W Description <0> 2.5V Read-only A 1 indicates that the 2.5 V high or low limit has been exceeded.
+This bit is cleared on a read of the status register only if the error condition has subsided. <1> V {CCP} Read-only A 1 indicates the V{CCP} high or low limit has been exceeded.
+This bit gets cleared on a read of the status register only if the error condition has subsided. <2> V {CC} Read-only A 1 indicates that the V{CC} high or low limit has been exceeded.
+This bit is cleared on a read of the status register only if the error condition has subsided. <3> 5V Read-only A 1 indicates the 5 V high or low limit has been exceeded.
+This bit gets cleared on a read of the status register only if the error condition has subsided. <4> R1T Read-only A 1 indicates that the Remote 1 Low or High temperature limit has been exceeded.
+This bit is cleared on a read of the status register only if the error condition has subsided. <5> LT Read-only A 1 indicates the Local Low or High temperature limit has been exceeded.
+This bit is cleared on a read of the Status Register only if the error condition has subsided. <6> R2T Read-only A 1 indicates that the Remote 2 Low or High temperature limit has been exceeded.
 This bit is cleared on a read of the status register only if the error condition has subsided. <7> OOL Read-only A 1 indicates that an out-of-limit event has been latched in Status Register 2.
 This bit is a logical OR of all status bits in Status Register 2.
 Software can test this bit in isolation to determine whether any of the voltage, temperature, or fan speed readings represented by Status Register 2 are out-of-limit.
 This saves the need to read Status Register 2 every interrupt or polling cycle.

-Table 52.
+Table 55.
 REGISTER 0X42 - INTERRUPT STATUS REGISTER 2 (POWER-ON DEFAULT = 0X00)